MapleBloom/NewsPaper/README.md

 - filter events and subscribers.
 - add jobs, postponed and periodic jobs.
 - close, redirect irrelevant urls at views, templates and navigation.
+<p> </p>

+- organize task queue on Redis server.
+- cope with task queue by Celery.

 :arrow_up: [to content](README.md#Content)